sara-sabr/ITStrategy/presentations/en/Strategy-Continuous-Learning-Automating-Improving.md

 ## Effective Immediatly - IT teams must

-- Use 20% of their time to learn, automate and improve
+- Use 20% of time to learn, automate and improve
 - Work using agile methodologies
 - Work in the open
 - Have access to resources and modern IT tools

 ---

-### Use 20% of their time to learn, automate and improve existing processes
+### Use 20% of time to learn, automate and improve existing processes

 - **Learn**
   - Read, take courses, attend events and conferences